discourse/discourse-calendar/README.md

-# Discourse-Simple-Calendar
+## Discourse Calendar

-WARNING: Alpha quality
+Adds the ability to create a dynamic calendar in the first post of a topic.

-Lets you create a dynamic or static calendar in the first post of a topic.
+Topic discussing the plugin itself can be found here: [https://meta.discourse.org/t/discourse-calendar/97376](https://meta.discourse.org/t/discourse-calendar/97376)